 The Difference Between All 9 Instant Pot Models

-This guide breaks down the features, sizes and prices on every single Instant Pot model to help you pick the one that's right for you.
+This guide breaks down the features, sizes and prices on every single model to help you pick the best Instant Pot for you.

 Since the launch of the Instant Pot nearly a decade ago, the multicooker has become a must-have kitchen tool.
 It's a trusted solution for quick cooking that results in flavorful dishes in less time than it would take on the stovetop or in a slow-cooker.
 That said, if you're new to the Instant Pot, all of the models and various features can be confusing.
 If you have a hard time understanding the difference between all the Instant Pot models, we've got a solution.
 Below, we translate Instant Pot's product comparison chart and break down the most substantial differences between each model, so you can better figure out which Instant Pot is right for you.